Siemens TIA Portal for HVAC Control

 Siemens Structured Text Example for HVAC Control

 Complete working example demonstrating Structured Text implementation for HVAC Control using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 (* Siemens TIA Portal - HVAC Control Control *)